Call Identity Guard®

 Overall, we were blown away with the attention to detail and the robust functionality of Identity Guard, which is why we’ve ranked it number one on our best identity theft protection report for 2024.
 While the app left something to be desired, the service more than made up for it with the richness of the desktop experience.
 Add to that all the extras and add-ons, and we were more than satisfied.

 If you’re comfortable spending the money, we can’t recommend Identity Guard enough.
 But remember that we chose their premium plan at $29.99 per month (since we opted to pay monthly).
-If the price tag is a little daunting, it might be worthwhile to look at other comprehensive protection services like IDWatchdog, which offers similar protections.
+If the price tag is a little daunting, it might be worthwhile to look at other comprehensive protection services.

 That said, while Identity Guard is not the cheapest option out there, we found it to be the most comprehensive, hands down.